That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 Every year, the company accepts everyday and holiday greeting cards, especially humorous ones.

-Send RSVP your idea via email (rsp@rsvp.com) or mail: Sellers Publishing, Inc., Attn: Stationery Dept, 161 John Roberts Rd, South Portland, Maine, 04106
+Send RSVP your idea via email at rsp@rsvp.com or by mail to: Sellers Publishing, Inc., Attn: Stationery Dept, 161 John Roberts Rd, South Portland, Maine, 04106

 11. Create My Tattoo